How to get Listed on Google Maps for FREE

 Top 5 Tips to rank your Google listing higher in the search engines.

-- Use keywords in your description Use Keywords sparingly with a great number of Synonyms and LSI.
+- Keywords in your description Use Keywords sparingly with a great number of Synonyms and LSI.
 Remember the description should make sense to the reader as they are the real value.

 - Bold Your Business Name at the top of your description.
 This gives your business name more attention and helps Google understand your page better.